Is poor audio quality ruining your trainings?

 What you'll learn

-After completing this course, you will be able to...
+After completing this course, participants will be able to...

 Enrollment and Contact Hours